 For Earth Day 2017 a group of Recycled Rain Artists plus a couple of friends/loved ones paired with SOLVE to help recover and replant native plants and grasses along the West Johnson Creek Watershed.
-This location is considered the headwaters of the Tualatin River.
 The area is maintained by the French American School and is used to educate students in outdoor classrooms.
 Since recovery began in 2004 they have expanded trails and built outdoor classrooms.
 On top of that native animals have begun to return including 5 different varieties of woodpecker.

 In March, 2016 a group of Recycled Rain Artists and a few of their friends/loved ones cleaned up Cannon Beach as part of SOLVE'S Great Beach Clean Up.
 Over 90,000 lbs of trash will be picked up by nearly 4800 volunteers all the way down the Oregon Coast!

 Each year Recycled Rain Artists volunteer to donate a portion of their sales to a water-based non-profit.
 A portion of the sale of all works from RR2016 will be donated to SOLVE to help them continue their mission of environmental stewardship through voluntarism.